oVirt/ovirt-site/source/template/detailedclonevmfromsnapshot.html.md

 d.
 Check if the source and target storage domains exist and available.
 e.
 Check for destination storage domains that the quota for the user is sufficient for performing the operation.
  At execution phase the command will perform the following for cloning a VM from snapshot:
 a.
+Try to lock the snapshot (use getSnapshot method to retrieve it).
+If locking fails - the command fails (this is to avoid having concurrent operations on the same snapshot, such as merge, during the copy).
-Try to lock the images participating in the desired snapshot chain (even if canDoAction passed -another command may have already locked some of them).
-If locking fails - the command fails. b Obtain a VM static object in one of the following ways (determined by a boolean flag passed in the command parameters): b.1.
-The VM static object should be used - it will be stored in DB. b.2.
+b.
+Try to lock the images participating in the desired snapshot chain (even if canDoAction passed -another command may have already locked some of them) .
+If locking fails - the command fails. c Obtain a VM static object in one of the following ways (determined by a boolean flag passed in the command parameters): c.1.
+The VM static object should be used - it will be stored in DB. c.2.
 The given name should be used - based on the VM source ID, the VM static will be obtained by the given snapshot ID.
 The name field will be overridden by the value from the parameters.
-c.
-Retrieve a list of the images from given the snapshot ID.
 d.
-For each image of the retrieved images, run the CopyImage bll command.
+Retrieve a list of the images to be cloned from the configuration provided by the parameters.
 e.
-The command will check if the status of the snapshot is partial (as a result of disk deletion), and if this is the case, a sutiable audit log message indicating that a clone from partial snapshot is starting will be issued to the audit log.
+The command will check if the status of the snapshot is partial (as a result of disk deletion), and if this is the case, a sutiable audit log message indicating that a clone from partial snapshot is starting will be issued to the audit log. f.
+For each image of the retrieved images, run the CopyImage BLL command.
 TODO: Think about endCommand (as the child command creates tasks)
 2. CopyImageCommand will will be responsible for running the CopyImageVDSCommand in order to perform the image copying.
 The command will clone the image entity , and the required parameters (such as the source and target storage domain for the given image) to CopyImageVDSCommand.
 A concrete task to monitor the progress of the copy image (asynchronous operation at VDSM) will be created.
-The command will retrieve using the DiskImageDAO the list of images based on the given snapshot ID in order to copy&collapse them.
 ![](Clone_flow_vm_from_snapshot_new_2.jpg "fig:Clone_flow_vm_from_snapshot_new_2.jpg")

 ### Clone VM from snapshot command parameters Class diagram